aditi-s-jadhav/fuel-consumption-analysis/README.md

 ---

 ### 5. Regression — What Drives Fuel Consumption?

 > Multiple regression using 4 predictors explains **51.76%** of the variation in monthly fuel expenditure — nearly double the explanatory power of income alone.

-> Multiple regression using 4 predictors explains **51.76%** of the variation in monthly fuel expenditure — nearly double the explanatory power of income alone.